> Best: longest life expectancy

-The island lifestyle may have unknown benefits, as Hawaii residents are the only ones in the country with an average life expectancy of 81 years.
+Hawaii residents are the only ones in the country with an average life expectancy of more than 81 years.

-Experts recommend that adults get at least seven hours of sleep per night, but 44.7% of Hawaiians fail to meet that threshold.
+Experts recommend that adults get at least seven hours of sleep per night, but Hawaii is the only state where less than 60% of residents fail to meet that threshold.

-Between 2008 and 2017, most states had less than 1% of their land damaged by wildfires.
-In Idaho, 10.6% of the land was burned — accounting for nearly 5.6 million acres.
+Over the past decade, most states had the equivalent of less than 1% of their total land damaged by wildfires.
+In Idaho, acreage equivalent to about 10% of the state was burned.

 Illinois is home to many of the country’s top-ranking public schools.

-Chicago was rated as the rat capital of the world in 2017, with more than 50,000 complaints about rats filed.
+Chicago was recently rated as the rat capital of the United States.

-Best: a city that likes to go fast
+> Best: city that likes to go fast

 Iowa has had a remarkably stable economy over the years.
 While national unemployment rose above 10% after the housing crisis, Iowa unemployment topped out at 6.6%.
-Since January 2008, the state’s unemployment has averaged at 4.6%, one of the lowest of any state.
+Since January 2008, the state’s unemployment rate has been consistently one of the lowest in the U.S.

-According to a recent report, Iowa is the least safe state to bike, as five of the 10 most dangerous cities to bike are in the state.
+According to a recent report, Iowa is the least safe state for cyclists, as five of the 10 most dangerous cities to bike are in the state.